zfauver/-INST326_2025_FALL_Final-Project-Conquian/README.md

 Running the game:
 - Command: python conquian.py
 - terminal inputs:
-  - y/n for melding a card, if the card is not meldable the game will not let you meld the card
+  - y/n for melding a card, if the card is not meldable the game will not let you meld the card (required)
-  - the card you would like to meld needs to be inputed Clear instructions on how to run your program from the command line.
-You do not need to explain how to run the program on Windows and on MacOS; just pick one.
-If your program takes command-line arguments, please document the command-line interface (which arguments are required? which are optional, if any? what data types are you looking for? are there a specific format for data files? etc.)
+  - the card you would like to meld needs to be inputed (required)

 Clear instructions on how to use your program and/or interpret the output of the program.
 Anything the user might encounter while using your program that a random person on the street would not find self-explanatory needs to be explained in your instructions.